core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

 This document assumes basic familiarity with CoAP ({{!RFC7252}}), in particular its Uri-\* options.

+The term "expand" is used to refer to the process of translating a Uri-Path-Abbrev option into an equivalent sequence of Uri-Path options.
+The term "abbreviate" is used to refer to the reverse process of translating a sequence of one or more Uri-Path options into a single Uri-Path-Abbrev option.

 # The Uri-Path-Abbrev option

 The Uri-Path-Abbrev option (short for "URI path, abbreviated") expresses a request's URI path in a more compact form.